Vick Hope

-Victoria Nwayawu Nwosu-Hope (born 25 September 1989) is a British TV and radio presenter, journalist and published author.
+Victoria Nwayawu Nwosu-Hope (born 25 September 1989) is a British television and radio presenter, journalist and published author.

-Hope hosts three shows a week across BBC Radio 1, Going Home with Vick and Jordan alongside Jordan North, and Life Hacks and Official Chart: First Look alongside Katie Thistleton.
-Sunday Times dubbed Vick a 'voice of a generation' when she started at BBC Radio 1 in 2020.
+Hope hosts the BBC Radio 1 drivetime show Going Home with Vick, Katie and Jamie with Katie Thistleton and Jamie Laing.
+The Sunday Times dubbed her a "voice of a generation" when she started at BBC Radio 1 in 2020.

-Hope is passionate about literature and currently hosts the 2022 Women's Prize For Fiction podcast series after she was on the 2021 judging panel.
-In the summer of 2022, Vick hosted her own television show Vick Hope's Breakfast Show which aired across ITV every Sunday morning.
+Hope hosted the 2022 Women's Prize For Fiction podcast series after she was on the 2021 judging panel.
+In the summer of 2022, she hosted her own television show Vick Hope's Breakfast Show which aired across ITV every Sunday morning.

 Hope previously hosted the Capital Breakfast show on Capital FM with Roman Kemp and Sonny Jay, Crufts on Channel 4, Carnage on Sky One, Trending Live on 4Music, and FYI Daily on ITV2.
-She was also a backstage presenter for ITV's The X Factor in 2019 after becoming the digital reporter for The Voice UK in 2018.
-In 2020, she became the red carpet host of 2020 BAFTA Film Awards.
-In October 2020, it was announced that Hope would host a new ITV Hub sister show entitled I'm a Celebrity...The Daily Drop.
+She was a backstage presenter for ITV's The X Factor in 2019 after becoming the digital reporter for The Voice UK in 2018.
+In 2020, she was the red carpet host of the British Academy Film Awards.
+In October 2020, it was announced Hope would host a new ITV Hub sister show entitled I'm a Celebrity...The Daily Drop.

-As well as presenting, Hope has worked as a print and broadcast journalist for ITN and publications including The Argentina Independent and Marie Claire.
+Hope has worked as a print and broadcast journalist for ITN and publications including The Argentina Independent and Marie Claire.
 In 2017 Hope won the Broadcasting Powerhouse Award at the Marie Claire Future Shapers Awards.
 She is a human rights activist and Amnesty International ambassador, having worked with the organisation since she was 16.

 Early life

 Hope was born and raised in Newcastle upon Tyne by her English father, Nigel Hope, and Nigerian mother, Adeline Nwosu.
 She has three younger brothers.
-She studied modern languages at Emmanuel College, Cambridge, and can speak French, Spanish and Portuguese.
+She studied modern languages at Emmanuel College, Cambridge, and can speak French, Spanish, and Portuguese.
 Hope has spoken in interviews about teaching herself Spanish and taking night classes in Newcastle in extra A-Level subjects to win her place at Cambridge.

-Her career began during her university "year abroad" in Buenos Aires, Argentina, where at 19 she became the youngest ever journalist employed by independent English-language expat newspaper The Argentina Independent, and it was while in Buenos Aires that she was picked up by MTV to present shows for them.
+Her career began during her university "year abroad" in Buenos Aires, Argentina, where at 19 she became the youngest ever journalist employed by independent English-language newspaper The Argentina Independent, and it was while in Buenos Aires that she was picked up by MTV to present shows for them.
 Following that, she broke into the British television mainstream as a reporter and presenter.